 Have you worked in radio or television for four or more years as an announcer, voice talent, program host or producer?

-This degree honors your professional experience and commitment to your craft as a broadcaster, announcer, program host, producer or voice talent, and includes a separate honors certificate and letter of conferment.
+A Laureate Degree honors your professional experience and commitment to your craft as a broadcaster, announcer, program host, producer or voice talent, and includes a separate honors certificate and letter of conferment.

 An honoree is only eligible for a degree level that has been attained or surpassed; for example, an honoree with five years of experience is eligible for a Bachelors degree (minimum four years experience).
 Upon attaining additional experience, previous honorees may advance to the next advanced level of degree honoris causa.
 Eligibility is subject to verification.